Decimalish

 [sign1 | -1 | 0, digitsstring, scalenumber, precisionnumber]

-Given a numeric value, deconstruct to normalized representation of a decimal: a [sign, digits, scale, precision] tuple.
+Given a numeric value, deconstruct to a normalized representation of a decimal: a [sign, digits, scale, precision] tuple.

 Functions within this library internally operate on the normalized representation before converting back to a canonical decimal via construct().
 These functions are exported to enable user-defined mathematical functions on the decimal type.